01walid/dzlibs/README.md

 # TODO

-- ☐ Automate the frontend developpment with Grunt.
+- ☐ Automate the frontend development with Grunt.
 - ☐ Ara (the APIs part).
-- ☐ Docs/Wiki (comming soon).
+- ☐ Docs/Wiki (coming soon).

 # License

-Before reading this, please keep in mind that this license doesn't affect the items shared on the host server(s), those items have their own licenses.
+Before reading this, please keep in mind that this license doesn't affect the items uploaded on the host server(s), those items have their own licenses.

 The source code of this web application and its APIs are under MPL (Mozilla Public License) version 2.
 See the LICENSE file.

 In short you have the right to:

 * Copy, Distribute, Modify, as long as you're giving the source code under the same license.
-* Private use (e.g. using this web app inside your company or organization for managing reusable items there) without revealing the source of your custom code you've added.
+* Private use (e.g. using this web app inside your company or organization for managing its reusable items there) without revealing the source of your custom code you've added.
+You can as well make profit of it.
+* Any public distribution (like another website other than dzlibs.io) has to give the added source code.